Inputs

 Ingredients

-Ingredients represents any raw material in the platform, named using its commercial rather than generic name.
+Ingredients represent any raw material in the platform, named using its commercial rather than generic name.
+Examples include resins, polymer additives, surfactants, or solvents.

 Process Parameters